mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 General Configuration
 -----------------------

-**What do we have to do?**

 To use the different Layersets in our Layertree, various adjustments are necessary.
 These relate to:

 #.
-Configuration of various Layersets,
+Configuration of various Layersets
 #.
 Configuration of the map to display the Layersets
 #.
 Configuration of the Layertree itself

-Through the use of the **Layersets**, the desired layers are included in the application.
+Layers are included in the application via the **Layerset** tab in the backend.
 The instances are the references to the individual WMS services.
 With the plus-button **[1]**, new Layersets can be created.
-Then, new layers can be integrated in the application by adding the existing instances **[2]**.
-The Layerset "overview " **[3]** is used for displaying the overview map.
+Then, new layers can be integrated in the application by adding registered instances **[2]**.
+In the example, the Layerset "overview" **[3]** is used for displaying the overview map.
-For a detailed documentation on how the services can be integrated correctly, please head to the documentation of the `layersets <../backend/layerset.html>`_ and `sources <../backend/source.html>`_.
+For a detailed documentation on how the services can be integrated and registered correctly, please head to the documentation of `layersets <../backend/layerset.html>`_ and `sources <../backend/source.html>`_.

 .. figure:: ../../../figures/layertree/layertree_configuration_layerset_en.png
            :scale: 80